spacetelescope/catkit2/docs/services/zwo_camera.rst

 - `ZWO ASI1600MM <https://agenaastro.com/zwo-asi1600mm-p-cmos-monochrome-astronomy-imaging-camera-pro.html>`_

 For camera specs, see the website links above.
-Note that to use the ZWO cameras requires additional manual install of driver(s) from `zwoastro.com <https://astronomy-imaging-camera.com/software-drivers>`_
+Note that using ZWO cameras requires a manual installation of drivers from `zwoastro.com <https://astronomy-imaging-camera.com/software-drivers>`_

 Configuration
 -------------